cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   given in {{hashtobase-sec}}.

-- The alternative hash\_to\_base function MUST support domain separation via a supplied domain separation tag.
+- The alternative hash\_to\_base function MUST support domain separation via a supplied domain separation tag (DST).
   For example, a hash\_to\_base function based on cSHAKE might set S, the cSHAKE customization bit string argument, to the DST value.